lsancer1/data-viz-challenge-2024/Lucas_Notes.md

 - Import jsons data and plot all points in a Cosrica map - check what the coordinates correspond to
 - Whenever we will have different "maps" layout we will need to deal with coordinates system that can vary
 - Should start to have "clear" idea of who do what

+## 18th September

+- not able to do much in 1h30 , need to start at the latest at 18h30 on Wednesdays.... :'(

+- Play with Alberto code and set my repo in a proper way, conda env, configs, utils.

+- Defining guideline and propositon to split work on shared notes

+- Shared notes

+  One should care about the reseaux data fully and the implementation in dashboard, then we split the environmental risks between us 2.
+We should define tasks from now.

+  Peut etre faire un tableau avec, Données Réseaux Affichées, API pour données Environmentale, Données Environmentale, Seuil d'alerte, Niveau de Guidelines.

+### Schedule

+- **11th, 18h30**
+- **18th, 21h00**
+- 25th, 18h30
+- 02nd, 18h30
+- 09th, 18h30
+- _After the session of the 09, define extension work_
+- 11th 18h30
+- 12th half a day
+- _Optional Extensions from 12 to 16_
+- 16th, 18h30